dragonismcode/benbot/README.md

 !howgay - Randomly chooses a percentage of how gay you are.  <br>
 !owoify (text) - Puts your text into the owoifer.  <br>
 !joke - Gives you a programming joke from an API.  <br>
+!dadjoke - Gives you a dad joke from an API. <br>
 !rolldice - Randomly chooses a number from 1 to 6.  <br>
 !slap (user) - Slaps the user on the face.  <br>
 !yeet (user) - Yeets the user across the world. <br>